-Jimmy Buffett isn’t just a songwriter, he’s a way of life.
+Jimmy Buffett wasn't just a songwriter, he was a way of life.
 He took his easy-going Gulf Coast slacker persona and built an entire empire out of it.

-In a career that’s stretched over 50 years, Jimmy Buffett has been a rare kind of singer songwriter.
-Holler counts down the 15 best songs of his.
+In a career that’s stretched over 50 years, Jimmy Buffett was a rare kind of singer-songwriter.

 'Boat Drinks' was written in the winter of 1979 when Jimmy was staying in Boston, going stir crazy and longing to get away from all the cold weather to sunnier climates down south.
 All that he could do in the meantime was order up a tray full of “boat drinks” and shoot holes in his freezer.
 Been there.